kurapica/IGAS/Loop/README.md

 				print("The name is changed from " .. oldname .. " to " .. self.Name)
 			end,

-			Type = System.String + nil,
+			-- So in set method, no need to valdiate the 'name' value Type = System.String + nil,
 		}

 	endclass "Person"

 So, the *Get* part is using the object method *GetName*, and the *Set* part is using an anonymous function to do the job.